telus/reliability-model/README.md

 This Software Reliability Model (SRM) provides a flexible and explainable model of software reliability in terms of inputs, outputs, drivers, activities, and forces.
 It is designed to help explore and explain software reliability to people of various roles who are involved in building and running software systems.
 The SRM is also designed to make it easy to generate and update hierarchical metrics for product health scores across multiple teams.

+The different inputs, outputs, drivers, activities, and forces are linked to create a graph that helps to explain the dynamics around software reliability.
+The graph is then visualised using the visualisation tool [Kumu](https://kumu.io/).

+TODO: add screenshot of Kumu graph

 ## Audience

 The SRM is aimed at these kinds of people: